-- 1. After completion of all required performance period activities, the Administering Department and FMS Grant Accounting shall perform grant closeout tasks in accordance with §200.343 Closeout or corresponding State regulations, City policies, and contractual requirements. - 2.
-The Administering Department and FMS Grants Accounting will ensure the PeopleSoft grant project is closed within 60 days of the latter of the end of the grant performance period or liquidation period. - 2.3.
-The Administering Department and FMS Capital Assets shall ensure property purchased, donated, or constructed in relation with grant funding is accounted for in accordance with §200.310 §200.316 and §200.329. - 3.4.
-The Administering Department is responsible for final performance reports required by the terms and conditions of the award and shall provide copies to FMS Grant Accounting for attachment in PeopleSoft. - 4.5.
+- After completion of all required performance period activities, the Administering Department and FMS Grant Accounting shall perform grant closeout tasks in accordance with §200.343 Closeout or corresponding State regulations, City policies, and contractual requirements. - The Administering Department and FMS Capital Assets shall ensure property purchased, donated, or constructed in relation with grant funding is accounted for in accordance with \$200.310 - \$200.316 and \$200.329.

+- 3. The Administering Department is responsible for final performance reports required by the terms and conditions of the award and shall provide copies to FMS Grant Accounting for attachment in PeopleSoft. - 4.
 The Administering Department and FMS Grant Accounting are responsible for preparing final financial reports required by the terms and conditions of the award.
-The Administering Department and FMS Grant Accounting are responsible for collecting and maintaining all appropriate back up documentation for financial reports. - 5.6.
-The Administering Department shall will notify FMS Grant Accounting to close the grant in City's financial system and provide all required closeout documentation: - a.
+The Administering Department and FMS Grant Accounting are responsible for collecting and maintaining all appropriate back up documentation for financial reports. - 5.
+The Administering Department shall notify FMS Grant Accounting to close the grant in City's financial system and provide all required closeout documentation: - a.
 Project Closeout Checklist, - b.
 Request to inactivate Combo Codes (where applicable), and - c.
-Request to inactivate or redirect Payroll Task Profiles (where applicable). - 6.7.
-The Administering Department or FMS Grant Accounting (per the signed Grant Kick-off Checklist) shall-must ensure final reimbursement request is submitted.
-FMS Grant Accounting shall verify that final reimbursement has been received. - 7.8.
-The Administering Department and FMS Grant Accounting shall will ensure that all financial activities are recorded, that revenues balance to expenditures, and that revenues and expenditures balance to budget figures. - 8.9.FMS Grant Accounting shall complete the grant-closeout process in PeopleSoft.
+Request to inactivate or redirect Payroll Task Profiles (where applicable). - The Administering Department or FMS Grant Accounting (per the signed Grant Kick-off Checklist) shall ensure final reimbursement request is submitted.
+FMS Grant Accounting shall verify that final reimbursement has been received. - The Administering Department and FMS Grant Accounting shall ensure that all financial activities are recorded, that revenues balance to expenditures, and that revenues and expenditures balance to budget figures. - 8.
+FMS Grant Accounting shall complete the grant-closeout process in PeopleSoft.